postlund/pyatv/docs/documentation/atvremote.md

 You can enable additional debugging information by specifying either `--verbose` or `--debug.`.
 By default `pyatv` will limit some log points in length, mainly due to an excessive amount of data might be logged otherwise.
 This mainly applies to binary data (raw protocol data) and protobuf messages.
-These limits can be overriden by setting the following environment variables:
+These limits can be overridden by setting the following environment variables:

     $ export PYATV_BINARY_MAX_LINE=1000